 Lord Eddard Stark dismounted and his ward Theon Greyjoy brought forth the sword.
 “Ice,” that sword was called.
 It was as wide across as a man’s hand, and taller even than Robb.
 The blade was Valyrian steel, spell-forged and dark as smoke.
 Nothing held an edge like Valyrian steel.

-After the beheading, the rest of the chapter involves finding a pack of baby direwolves, who you know were just thrown in there so HBO could sell direwolf plushies to children 15 years later:
+After the beheading, the rest of the chapter involves the Stark children finding a pack of baby direwolves, who you know were just thrown in there so HBO could sell direwolf plushies 15 years later.